Go Ad-Free

 Acetaminophen (APAP) vs. Other Pain Relievers:

 Many people are cavalier about APAP.
-It seems so much safer than other pain relievers.
-NSAIDs can cause heartburn and create ulcers.
-Drugs like ibuprofen or naproxen can also raise blood pressure.
+It seems so much safer than other pain relievers, especially NSAIDs.
+In addition to heartburn and ulcers, drugs like ibuprofen or naproxen can also raise blood pressure.
 And that’s just for starters.
 Here is a link to our article on the dangers of NSAIDs.

 Opioids pose an addiction risk for some people.
 But there are concerns about acetaminophen too, especially if the recommended dose is exceeded.
 When that happens, acetaminophen is dangerous.
 How would you know if you are overdosing on APAP?
 This reader demonstrates how easy it is: